 Human and machine translation each have their share of challenges.
 For example, no two individual translators can produce identical translations of the same text in the same language pair, and it may take several rounds of revisions to meet customer satisfaction.
 But the greater challenge lies in how machine translation can produce publishable quality translations.

 Rule-based machine translation relies on countless built-in linguistic rules and millions of bilingual dictionaries for each language pair.

 The software parses text and creates a transitional representation from which the text in the target language is generated.
 This process requires extensive lexicons with morphological, syntactic, and semantic information, and large sets of rules.
 The software uses these complex rule sets and then transfers the grammatical structure of the source language into the target language.

 Rule-based Machine Translations are built on gigantic dictionaries and sophisticated linguistic rules.
 Users can improve translation quality by adding terminology into the translation process.
 They create user-defined dictionaries which override the system's default settings.

 In most cases, there are two steps: an initial investment that significantly increases the quality at a limited cost, and an ongoing investment to increase quality incrementally.
-While rule-based MT brings companies to a resonable quality threshold, the quality improvement process is generally long and expensive.
+While rule-based MT brings companies to a reasonable quality threshold, the quality improvement process is generally long and expensive.

 This has been a contributing factor to the slow adoption and usage of MT in the localization industry.
 Surely, there must be a better approach!

-Building statistical translation models is a quick process, and the technology relies on existing multilingual corpora (which in most cases are existing translation memories).
+Building translation models is a quick process, and the technology relies on existing multilingual corpora (which in most cases are existing translation memories).
 Most professional translators have these freely available.

 Statistcial Machine Translation technology is growing in acceptance and is by far the clear leader between both technologies.

-Statistical MT is the next TM!
+Machine Translation is the next TM!